What are Inherited Colorectal Cancer Syndromes?

 FAQ

-Understanding Medicare item numbers for inherited colorectal cancer syndromes
+The Medicare schedule currently contains three item numbers relevant to inherited colorectal cancer syndromes.